rus4j/rus4j.github.io/static/resume.md

 Working on B2B investment platform.

 - Leading the process of decomposing monolithic application into microservices.
-- Acted as a people manager.
+- Acting as a people manager.

 Java/Kotlin, Spring/Hibernate, OpenShift, Kafka, PostgreSQL.